 TOP TIP - ONCE THE PARTY STARTS | RECEPTION

 Once you open the dance floor, close it as few times as possible.
-Usually, the crowd dies quickly if you keep interrupting the vibe and putting on the main lights.
+Usually, the crowd hype dies quickly if you keep interrupting the vibe and putting on the main lights.
 Consider doing the bouquet and garter toss sooner rather than later, and after the first dance, leave the people to jol.

 SPEECHES | RECEPTION

 Less is more.
-Steering your speakers to deliver a five minute or less speech is absolutely perfect.
+Steering your speakers to deliver a five-minute-or-less speech is absolutely perfect.
 Your guests will thank you.